CS171/CS171.github.io/syllabus.md

 ### Assessment Procedure
 Your final grade in CS171 will be determined by the number of points you collect.
 You can collect various amounts of points for the different parts of the class:

-Projects: 50%, assessed on meeting the project criteria as described in the project handouts
+ * Projects: 50%, assessed on meeting the project criteria as described in the project handouts.
+The first milestone will account for 20%, the second for 30% of the overall grade.
-Homework: 40%, assessed on your individual submission.
+ * Homework: 40%, assessed on your individual submission.
-Design Studios: 10% assessed on the quality of your design study solutions and reflections.
+ * Design Studios: 10% assessed on the quality of your design study solutions and reflections.

-Best Projects: For each project iteration we will elect the top three submissions.
-In addition to a small price they will get 5 points for their exceptional work.

 Attention: do we want to do best projects for the first iteration too?

-Homework, projects, and participation will be graded on a 5 point scale in 0.5 increments using the following scale:
+Homework, projects, and design studios will be graded on a 4 point scale in 0.5 increments using the following scale:

-5 = Exceptional / above and beyond (we will only give out these for best projects) 4 = Solid / no mistakes (or really minor)
+4 = Excellent / no mistakes (or really minor)
 3 = Good / some mistakes
 2 = Fair / some major conceptual errors
 1 = Poor / did not finish
 0 = Did not participate / did not hand in

+In addition, we will elect the top three projects through a review and voting process by the staff.
+These projects will get a small price, will be mentioned on the website and will get 5 points for their exceptional work.
+A handful of excellent projects will get a grade of 4.5.

 A 4 constitutes a perfect grade, and getting all 4s is equivalent to an A. A combination of 4s and 3s end up being A- to B, and so on.
 An average of better than 2 is required to pass the course.
 Teaching Fellows will evaluate your work holistically beyond mechanical correctness and focus on the overall quality of the work.
 In addition to the scores the Teaching Fellows will give detailed written feedback.

-Attention: new: average better than 2...
+Attention: new: average better than 2...; removed 5 from the scale - this caused confusion over the last years

 Keep in mind that your grade is also determined by your (genuine) effort, not only on correctness.
 There are several reasons for this approach.
 First, in design activities, risk-taking and wrong turns are a fact of life.
 Penalizing mistakes discourages risk-taking and creativity.
 Second, this approach allows you to control your effort better compared to trying to get open-ended problems right.
 Third, any anxiety associated with getting things right interferes with learning.
 If you enjoy this course, you will learn so much more!